NeuralFlex/Gen-AI-Roadmap/interviewer_chatbot/README.md

 ## 1. Core Components

-### 1.1 Interview Graph (LangGraph)
+### 1.1 Interview Graph
-Implements the main interview logic as a directed graph in `graph/graph.py`.
-Each node handles a stage of the interview (setup, question generation, answer evaluation, and final summary).
+Implements the main interview logic as a **directed LangGraph**, where each node represents a stage of the interview process — setup, question generation, answer evaluation, and final summary.

-### 1.2 State Management
+### 1.2 Stateful Interview Management
-`graph/state.py` defines `InterviewState`, which maintains all session variables such as topic, current step, and responses.
+Maintains all session variables such as topic, current step, generated questions, and recorded responses throughout the interview session.

-### 1.3 Gemini & Tavily Integration
+### 1.3 AI & Knowledge Services
-- **`services/gemini_client.py`** – Handles question generation and answer evaluation using the Gemini API.
+- **Gemini** powers dynamic question generation and answer evaluation.
-- **`services/tavily_client.py`** – Provides contextual content and background knowledge via Tavily API.
+- **Tavily** enriches the process with contextual background knowledge and relevant references.

-### 1.4 Configuration & Prompts
+### 1.4 Prompts and Configuration
-- **`config/prompts.py`** – Contains predefined prompt templates for interviews.
-- **`config/settings.py`** – Loads API keys and environment settings.
+Uses structured prompt templates and environment-driven configuration to ensure consistency and security across different interview sessions.

 ### 1.5 Logging
-- **`utils/logger.py`** – Handles structured logging.
-  All logs are printed directly in the terminal.
+Includes structured terminal logging for all key steps, making debugging and tracking straightforward.

 ---